brefphp/laravel-bridge/README.md

 php artisan vendor:publish --tag=bref-runtime
 ```

-By default the runtime is published to `php/runtime.php` where Bref's PHP configuration resides, feel free to move it.
+By default the runtime is published to `php/` where Bref's PHP configuration resides, but it can be move anywhere.

 Next, we need to set up in the `AWS_ACCOUNT_ID` environment variable in your `serverless.yml`: